zuozhenggh/learning-library/data-management-library/security/advanced/avdf/avdf.md

       <copy>./01_download_sensitive_data_csv.sh</copy>
       ````

-     - You will be given a URL to access the CSV file that was created during the DBSAT Sensitive Data Discovery lab.<br>
+     - You will be given a URL to access the CSV file that was created during the DBSAT Sensitive Data Discovery lab.
      It will look like this:

         `http://<DBSECLAB-VM_@IP-Public>:8080/hr_prod_pdb1/dbsat/pdb1_dbsat_discover.csv`